 - Blood pressure should be measured at the same time.

-In the majority of cases, no specific treatment is required and the rash fades over one week.
+In the majority of cases, no specific treatment is required for HSP and the rash fades over one week.
 Recurrent crops of lesions occur over the next 6–16 weeks in up to one-third of cases.
-Five to ten per cent may even have persistent disease.
+Five to ten per cent may have persistent disease.

 - Non-steroidal-anti-inflammatory-drugs (eg, ibuprofen) are effective at relieving joint and abdominal pain.

-- In more severe cases, oral steroid medication is often used.
+- In more severe cases, oral steroids are often used.

 - Other options include dapsone or colchicine.

-- If significant kidney involvement is present, steroids are usually combined with more potential immunosuppressives or intravenous immunoglobulin.
+- If significant kidney involvement is present, steroids are usually combined with more potent immunosuppressive medications or intravenous immunoglobulin.